loomio/loomio-docs/policy/src/privacy/index.md

 *Last updated: 2021-10-08*

 The privacy of your data — and it is your data, not ours — is a big deal to us.
 In this policy, we lay out what data we collect and why, how your data is handled, and your rights to your data.
-We promise we never sell your data: never have, never will.
+We promise we never sell your data or use it for advertising purposes.

 This policy applies to all services built and maintained by Loomio Limited.